Thingybob8055/framework-pop-os-22.04/README.md

 Enter `sudo` password where necessary.

+**Note:** Please reboot after the script finishes.

 ## What to do when it asks for PAM Update

 ![](/images/pam.png)

 - Up and Down arrow to select
-- Space to check `fingerprint authentication`
+- Space to check `Fingerprint Authentication`
-- Tab to select `ok` and then space again to exit
+- Tab to select `Ok` and then space again to exit

-The script will automatically cause a reboot after this step is done.